Clint Robinson (baseball)

-Clinton Michael Robinson (born February 16, 1985) is a former American professional baseball first baseman and outfielder.
-He played in Major League Baseball (MLB) for the Kansas City Royals, Los Angeles Dodgers and Washington Nationals.
+Clinton Michael Robinson (born February 16, 1985) is an American former professional baseball first baseman and outfielder.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Los Angeles Dodgers, and Washington Nationals.

-Robinson was selected by the Royals in the 25th round (756th overall) of the 2007 Major League Baseball Draft.
+Robinson was selected by the Royals in the 25th round (756th overall) of the 2007 Major League Baseball draft.

 Early career

 A standout at Northview High School in Dothan, Alabama, Clint Robinson decided to play college baseball at Troy University where he became a member of the Sigma Alpha Epsilon fraternity.
 During his time at Troy he set team records for games played, at-bats, runs scored, hits, total bases, and hit-by-pitches.
 After a promising junior season cut short by an injury in 2006, Robinson went on to lead his team in seven statistical categories as a senior.
 That 2007 season he hit .364 with 1.110 OPS, 17 HR, and a .973 fielding percentage.